cekutxt/cekutxt/README.md

 ## 🚀 About Me
 I'm a **highly experienced and versatile software engineer** with a deep passion for building scalable, secure, and high-performance applications.
-With years of hands-on experience in **web, mobile, backend, AI/ML, and DevOps**, I specialize in turning complex ideas into real-world solutions.
+With years of hands-on experience in **WEB**, I specialize in turning complex ideas into real-world solutions.

 💼 **Current Focus**:
 - Building next-gen **AI-powered applications**